kylechen357/2025AWSHackthon/readme.md

 This project is for internal use by Walsin Lihwa Corporation.
 Unauthorized commercial use is prohibited.

-## Contribution and Maintenance

-- Project Lead: [Your Name]
-- Technical Support: [Team or individual information]

 ## Future Work

 - Expand the knowledge base to cover more international standards.